 However, be warned, the transfer might take hours, days, or even weeks, depending on the size of your library and the speed of your internet connection.
 So far, my iPhone has taken 24 hours to transfer 1,000 photos — only 10% of my library.

-- On mobile devices, download Google Photos from the App Store or Google Play Store.
+- On iPhones, download Google Photos from the App Store.

 You also don’t need to download those photos from iCloud Photos before you start.

-With Google Photos or Backup and Sync installed, open the app, and let it have access to your photos.
+When you’ve installed Google Photos, open the app and let it access your photos if you’re asked to provide permission.
 It needs this to copy those photos to the cloud!

-Finally, make sure you sign in to the right Google account and hit Confirm to start uploading your photos.
+- Finally, hit Confirm to start uploading your photos.

 And now we play the waiting game.
 Keep Google Photos open on your Apple device, or it stops backing up your photos.

-Depending on how many photos you’ve got, it might take anywhere between a couple of hours to a couple of weeks for Google Photos to back up everything.
-For reference, it took me about 24 hours to do 1,000 photos, but your mileage may vary.
+Depending on how many photos you’ve got, it might take anywhere between a couple of hours to multiple days for Google Photos to back up everything.

 Check the progress of your backup from the Google Photos app by dragging down from the middle of the screen.
 In the Backup and Sync app on Mac or PC, click the icon in your menu bar to see the progress.